 Water rights: The Company currently has a lease arrangement with two local ranches to lease sufficient water rights to allow mining and processing operations to proceed.
-The leased water rights will need to be modified through an administrative proceeding with the MT DNRC to be used to mitigate the beneficial use of water pumped out of the Black Butte operations for mineral processing.
-This administrative proceeding will determine if the modifications meet the statutory criteria.
+The leased water rights must be modified through an administrative proceeding with the MT DNRC to be used to mitigate the beneficial use of water pumped out of the Black Butte operations for mineral processing.
+This administrative proceeding determines if the modifications meet the statutory criteria.
 Once the MT DNRC approves the modifications, the agency's decision is subject to objection and appeal by affected parties.